On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Results

-In Supporting Information Figure \hyperref[fig:S4]{S4} and Table \hyperref[tab:S4]{S4} are presented the quantitative metrics for our RIM experiments.
-Results were on par with the findings of our original experiments, suggesting that our conclusions were not dependent on the choice of DL architecture.
+The quantitative metrics for our experiments using the Recurrent Inference Machine (RIM) are shown in \Figure{A4} and \Table{A4}.
+These results are on par with the findings of our original experiments, indicating that our conclusions remain valid regardless of the specific deep learning architecture employed.